Mrs. Carinci's 5th Grade Create a Great Plate Pictures

 - NO CELL PHONES OR RECORDING DEVICES

 Medical Excuses: In physical education, students are allowed to be excused from 3 consecutive physical education classes with a note from a parent/guardian.
 After 3 excused classes; a doctor’s note is required, which is required to be given to the nurse prior to class.
 The P.E. teachers will receive a copy of the note from the nurse.
-If a student is not feeling well that day, a note is required for the next class in order to be legally excused from the missed class.
+If a student is not feeling well that day, a note is required for the next class in order to be excused from the missed class.
 Written assignments will be issued to students sitting out on medical, in place of their physical participation.

 Number 1 Rule of Physical Education: HAVE FUN!!!!!

 More Info Athletic Department